Gorillaz perform with Bad Bunny, Little Simz and more during Coachella 2023 weekend two set

 Coachella 2023’s second weekend will conclude this Sunday (April 23).
 Planned headliner Frank Ocean will not be performing this weekend, withdrawing from the lineup on doctor’s orders due to leg injuries he sustained in the lead-up to last week’s festival.

 In Ocean’s place, Blink-182 will headline Sunday night, after playing their first show since reuniting with founding member Tom DeLonge at last weekend’s edition.
-Additionally, the festival will be closed out on Sunday night with a back-to-back set from Skrillex, Fred Again.. and Four Tet.
+Additionally, the festival’s final night will be closed out with a back-to-back set from Skrillex, Fred Again.. and Four Tet.
 The trio have previously performed collaborative sets at New York’s Madison Square Garden in February, and London in January.

 ‘Cracker Island’, Gorillaz’ eighth studio album, arrived in February this year.
 NME called it a “consistently enjoyable record that shows why they remain relevant so far into their career” in a four-star review upon its release.